Jason Krizan: San Francisco Giants

 On December 12, 2019, the Oakland Athletics selected Krizan from the Mets in the minor league phase of the Rule 5 draft.
 Krizan did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He elected free agency following the season on November 2, 2020.

 On November 18, 2020, Krizan signed a minor league contract with the San Francisco Giants organization.
 He spent the 2021 campaign with the Triple-A Sacramento River Cats, batting .316/.367/.492 with career-highs in home runs (16) and RBI (73) in 110 games for the team.
 He elected minor league free agency following the season on November 7, 2021.
 On December 13, Krizan re-signed with the Giants on a new minor league contract, and later received an invitation to spring training.
 He began the 2022 season with Sacramento.

 On April 29, 2022, Krizan was selected to the 40-man roster and promoted to the major leagues for the first time after Brandon Belt and Dominic Leone were placed on the COVID injured list.
 Krizan made his major league debut the same day, starting at left field, and collected his first major league hit on a single to right field two days later on May 1, 2022, against Washington Nationals starter Josiah Gray.
 After he batted 1-for-8 in three games, the Giants sent Krizan outright to Sacramento.
 Playing for Sacramento in 2022, he batted .266/.329/.487 in 357 at bats, and was tied for 8th in the Pacific Coast League in doubles, with 30.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Coaching career

+Chicago White Sox

 On January 31, 2023, Krizan was named the hitting coach of the Winston-Salem Dash, the High-A affiliate of the Chicago White Sox.

+Miami Marlins

+On January 17, 2024, Krizan was named the hitting coach of the Pensacola Blue Wahoos, the Double–A affiliate of the Miami Marlins.